ebelious/Self-Hosted/SOC-Stack.md

 sudo systemctl status telegraf
 ```

-Now that influx and telegraf are configured, we will need to configure influx db to show us the proper data
+Now that influxdb and telegraf are configured, we will need to configure influx db to show us the proper data